 Wednesday, November 8, 2017, 10:30 AM – 11:45 AM

 - David Alexander IV

-As a former police chief for the city of Pensacola, this presenter will discuss his personal experiences with the struggles of at-risk young males, particularly in the African-American community.
-This workshop will provide insight on the statistics of at-risk young males, personal testimonies, and best practices that demonstrate how the power of faith can help families, professionals, and community members teach young males to live purpose-driven lives.
-The presenter and his son have partnered to educate others on how to become a mentor to at-risk males, focusing on improving behaviors, self-esteem and giving them the right tools to make sound choices in life.
+Former Pensacola police chief, David Alexander III and his son will discuss personal experiences with the struggles of at-risk young males, particularly in the African-American community.
+These presenters will provide insight on the statistics of at-risk young males, personal testimonies, and best practices that demonstrate how the power of faith can help families, professionals, and community members teach young males to live purpose-driven lives.
+The presenter and his son have partnered to educate others on how to become a mentor to at-risk males, focusing on improving behaviors, self-esteem, and giving them the right tools to make sound choices in life.

 Yale RULER- A Social Emotional Approach to Learning

 The Florida United Methodist Children's Home and the Volusia County School District entered into a unique partnership creating a school for youth living in residential group care.
 The school, Legacy Scholars Academy, focuses on enhancing student’s emotional intelligence through a social emotional learning approach from Yale University, R.U.L.E.R.
 In using R.U.L.E.R, students learn and implement four anchor tools to recognize and regulate emotions.
 This workshop will present the success of the Legacy Scholars Academy in increasing student grades, GPAs, and standardized test scores, as well as decreasing truancy, failing grades, and school suspensions.

 Forgiveness: Key to Healing From Relational Pain